Vibes is live

 LexiconBest for DJs who need library conversion, cleanup, and cloud backup

-• Converts libraries across six DJ ecosystems, with a free conversion tier
+• Converts libraries across six DJ ecosystems, and conversion itself is free

 • Deep metadata repair and rule-based smart playlists